 Making pudding shouldn’t be that much of a problem!
 Believe me, try the recipe below and you will never make that instant box blubber again.
 No box and no regrets.

 I am using a vanilla bean here in my recipe, that is why I have to add it to warm milk in order to make the vanilla infuse and release as much flavor as possible.
 It also add tiny little black specks to your pudding!

 If you are not using a vanilla bean but a drop of vanilla extract instead, here is what you have to do.
 Just combine all the (cold) ingredients in a large saucepan, stir well and then let the milk thicken over medium heat for about 8 to 10 minutes until you get a pudding like consistency.

 Or the starch, sugar and egg yolk will sink to the bottom of the saucepan, become sticky and burn while the milk isn’t getting any thicker at all.

 Do you like the sound of this vanilla pudding?

-Then you should also try my chocolate pudding recipe from scratch!
+Then you should also try my almond custard!
 You are in for a real chocolate treat.

 - 1 vanilla bean